 4.4.
 You must advise us in writing to firstname.lastname@example.org prior to the completion of the Guarantee period that you wish to exercise your right to this Guarantee.
 Any request that is made outside of the Guarantee period will be treated as a Membership Termination and subject to the terms outlined in the Termination section of this document.

 5.2.
-Termination prior to the completion of your minimum Membership term will require that you pay the total cost set forth in your membership, as per your initial invoice.
+Termination prior to the completion of your minimum Membership term will require that you pay the total cost set forth in your membership, as per your initial invoice (for memberships with contracts only).

 5.3.
-If paying by installments, you will be required to pay THEH in full any outstanding amounts at the time of Termination.
+If paying by installments, you will be required to pay THEH in full any outstanding amounts at the time of Termination (for memberships with contracts only).

 5.4.
 In avoidance of all doubt, you are liable to pay the total minimum Membership fees in full regardless of the timing of the termination date, whether you have consumed any services or your perceived value of the service received.
 No refunds apply.